![]() |

 Asteraceae ~ Daisy Family (formerly Compositae)

-Asteridae ~ One of the Superorders in plant classification.
+Asteridae ~ One of the Superorders in traditional plant classification.
 See Classification of Flowering Plant Families

 Axil ~ the junction of a leaf with the stem.